 - Use a trolley when shopping so you don't have to hold and carry heavy bags.
 Lifting heavy items can place pressure on joints - Limit the number of items in each bag so that they are not too heavy.
-Ask the checkout operator to pack your groceries evenly into a number of bags rather than just one or two heavy ones - Attach a shopping bag handle to a plastic shopping bag to make it easier to hold - Look for shops that have change rooms with comfortable chairs so that you can sit to try on clothing - Include a stop for a drink or meal during longer shopping trips so you have a chance to rest - Take advantage of parcel pick up - Consider doing your shopping online and have it delivered to your door.
+Ask the checkout operator to pack your groceries evenly into a number of bags rather than just one or two heavy ones - Use shopping bags with comfortable handles or straps - Look for shops that have change rooms with comfortable chairs so that you can sit to try on clothing - Include a stop for a drink or meal

+- during longer shopping trips so you have a chance to rest - Limit the time you spend at the shops.
+Compare products online, phone and check your local store has items available before you visit - Consider doing your shopping online and have it delivered to your door or to a convenient parcel pick up.